edsu/inkdroid.org/_posts/2017-12-10-information-flux.md

 @Bossewitch:2012 contains a useful description of *information flux* which is a conceptual framework for thinking about the flow of information between an individual and a network with respect to knowledge and power.
-The authors build on @Foucault:2012's analysis of the panopticon to provide other *blueprints* or strategies of information transfer.
+The authors build on well known analyses of surveillance and the  panopticon [@Foucault:2012] to provide additional *blueprints* or strategies of information transfer, and a method for means for generating them.

 This makes it sound complicated but really it's just a method of diagramming how information moves in a system between various parties and giving the pattern a name.

 <figure>
   <img class="img-responsive" src="/images/flux1.png">